 Point guard | 6-1 | 165

 One of John Calipari’s next great point guards at Kentucky might come from his old hometown of Memphis, where class of 2021 star Kennedy Chandler has established himself as one of the best young playmakers in the country.

 Chandler was already a nationally known recruit when he took his Mokan Elite squad to a magical run through the Nike circuit, culminating in a Peach Jam championship to wrap the 2019 summer basketball schedule.
-His play didn’t dip early in his junior season, and plenty of college coaches jumped all in on his recruitment as a result.
+His play didn’t dip during his junior season, and plenty of college coaches jumped all in on his recruitment as a result.

-In the span of about a month this winter, Chandler received scholarship offers from Kentucky, Duke and North Carolina — to go along with previous offers from home-state powers Tennessee and Memphis, among many others — and he’ll challenge for the status of No. 1 point guard in the 2021 class.
+In the span of about a month this past winter, Chandler received scholarship offers from Kentucky, Duke and North Carolina — to go along with previous offers from home-state powers Tennessee and Memphis, among many others — and he’ll challenge for the status of No. 1 point guard in the 2021 class.